Dedifferentiated liposarcoma

 What causes dedifferentiated liposarcoma?

 Almost all dedifferentiated liposarcomas harbour a genetic alteration involving the genes MDM2 and CDK4.
-At the present time, doctors do not know what causes this genetic alteration to occur.
+At present, doctors do not know what causes this genetic alteration to occur.

 What are the symptoms of dedifferentiated liposarcoma?

 Most dedifferentiated liposarcomas present as a large, painless mass.
-Those located in a deep site such as the abdomen may go undetected until the tumour is very large in size.
+Those located in a deep site, such as the abdomen, may go undetected until the tumour is very large.

-The first diagnosis of dedifferentiated liposarcoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
-The biopsy tissue is then sent to a pathologist who examines it under a microscope.
+The first diagnosis of dedifferentiated liposarcoma is usually made after a small tumour sample is removed in a procedure called a biopsy.
+The biopsy tissue is then sent to a pathologist, who examines it under a microscope.
 The diagnosis can also be made after the entire tumour is removed as an excision or resection specimen.

 dedifferentiated liposarcoma